Layr-Labs/devkit-cli/README.md

 - **`config.yaml`**
   Defines project-wide settings such as AVS name, version, and available context names.
 - **`contexts/<context>.yaml`**
-  Contains environment-specific settings for each context (for example, `devnet.yaml`), including the Ethereum fork URL, block height, operator keys, AVS keys, and other runtime parameters.
+  Contains environment-specific settings for a given context (e.g., `devnet`), including the Ethereum fork URL, block height, operator keys, AVS keys, and other runtime parameters.

 You can view or modify these configurations using the DevKit CLI or by editing the files manually.